Is Rio de Janeiro safe for travelers?

 Backpacking Rio de Janeiro Safety

-Backpacking across Brazil can be tricky due to most of the country’s roads being on the coastline.
+Backpacking Brazil can be tricky due to most of the country’s best roads being on the coastline.
+However, you can get flights to most major cities.

 Rio is close to other great locations such as São Paulo, a fast-growing tourist destination with modern art galleries and a cosmopolitan sensibility.